The genuine OneDrive.exe file is a software component of Windows Online Cloud storage service by Microsoft.

 Description: OneDrive.exe is not essential for Windows and will often cause problems.
 OneDrive.exe is located in a subfolder of the user's profile folder.

 The OneDrive.exe file is not a Windows core file.
 The OneDrive.exe file is digitally signed.
 The process starts when Windows starts (see Registry key: Run).
 The program has no visible window.
-Therefore the technical security rating is 51% dangerous.
+Therefore the technical security rating is 46% dangerous, however you should also read the user reviews.

 Recommended: Identify OneDrive.exe related errors

-If OneDrive.exe is located in a subfolder of "C:\Program Files", the security rating is 33% dangerous.
-The file size is 551,112 bytes (59% of all occurrences), 404,064 bytes and 6 more variants.
-The file is digitally signed.
-It is not a Windows core file.
+If OneDrive.exe is located in a subfolder of "C:\Program Files", the security rating is 34% dangerous.
+The file size is 551,112 bytes (50% of all occurrences), 404,064 bytes and 8 more variants.
+The file is not a Windows core file.
+The file has a digital signature.
 The program is not visible.
-The program starts when Windows starts (see Registry key: Run).
+The process starts when Windows starts (see Registry key: Run).

-Important: Some malware camouflages itself as OneDrive.exe.
+Important: Some malware camouflages itself as OneDrive.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder.
 Therefore, you should check the OneDrive.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.